By Bill Clutter An excerpt of his book COAL TAR: How Corrupt Politics and Corporate Greed Are Killing US with Cancer

 The Grapes of Wrath

-In Roseburg, Oregon, RFK delivered a speech advocating for stricter gun control laws.
+After winning the Indiana primary, Robert F. Kennedy went on to campaign in Roseburg, Oregon, where he delivered a speech advocating for stricter gun control laws.
 “With all the violence and murder and killings we’ve had in the United States, I think you will agree that we must keep firearms from people who have no business with guns or rifles,” he told the mob.

-What few realize is that the 2nd Amendment was added to the Bill of Rights at the insistence of Southern states to prevent the federal government from stripping state militias from their power to preserve the institution of slavery at gunpoint.
+The history of the 2nd Amendment was that it was added to the Bill of Rights at the insistence of Southern States to prevent the federal government from stripping state militias of their power to preserve the institution of slavery at gunpoint.

 Now that Kennedy was dead, Dad was back to where he started.
 An electrical genius, he was without the means or money to pursue his dream.